AnhDuck/Astrodymium-Flat-Field-Panel/README.md

 ### MK3 -> MK4

-1. The design has been completely changed to a much slimmer format that many other commercial flat field panels use.
-2. This new design significantly reduces the amount of material used - by over 45%.
+1. The overall design has been redone to a slimmer format that many other commercial flat field panels use.
+This minimizes the amount of required material and saves on weight (over 30%), while still retaining the same rigidity and offering better build quality.
-3. Bottom plate has been split into two parts (P1/P2), these two parts will make the assembly of the diffuser material + EL panel significantly easier.
+2. Bottom plate has been split into two parts (P1/P2) - these two parts make assembling the diffuser material + EL panel significantly easier.
-4. These two parts also prevent the EL panel from shining through cracks in the plastic **(need to confirm if this is true).**
+3. Bottom plates are now held in place with 6 screws, this prevents light from shining through cracks in the plates.
+4. Clear aperture has been increased from 115mm to 125mm.
-5. Distance between diffuser and EL panel is now 1mm apart, instead of being right beside each other.
-This should make the field even more uniform and give better results.
+5. Distance between diffuser and EL panel is now 2mm apart, instead of being right on top of each other.
+This makes the field even more uniform than before.
+6. A combination of two new materials will be used for diffusing the light, which should result in less flicker, due to it having a lower opacity.
+One of the new materials used also has significantly better diffusion properties.
+7. An easy way to add more diffusing material (usually paper) will be implemented.
+This should allow users to achieve a good exposure length, no matter how fast their setup is, 8. because they can adjust the amount of light the panel lets through.
-6. The lid is only held in by two screws, which reduces the time needed to do any maintenance.
+9. The lid is now only held in by two screws, which lessens the time needed to do any maintenance.
-7. An opening in the bottom plate allows the EL panel's position to be independently adjusted in relation to the diffuser material, making alignment much easier.
-8. BOM will specify M3X6 screws that have a thin cap (1mm), these thin screws give a lot more flexibility and reduces the thickness of the FFP.
+10. Low profile M3X6 screws are now used, these thin screws give a lot more flexibility in the design process, look more professional, and reduces the thickness of the FFP.

 # Details